freedom of movement

 What size should I get?

-Please use the ShoeFitr application (located on each shoe page) in order to help with an accurate size estimate.
+If you are unsure of your current size, please use the ShoeFitr application (located on each shoe page) in order to help with an accurate size estimate.
+Our shoes run true to athletic sizing so most runners stick with the size that they typically wear in an athletic shoe.

 How do I know if my shoes fit properly?

-Is it okay to use orthotics with Newtons?
+Is it okay to use orthotics or inserts with my Newtons?

 Yes.
 Simply remove the insert that comes with the shoes and replace it with your over-the-counter insert or custom orthotic.

 For custom orthotic information, please contact the Newton Running Lab at 303.494.0321